siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-01-Deutsch-Jozsa-Algorithm.md

 $$

-We can find that the results of the first register in two circuits are $\vert 1\rangle$.
-Similarly, if we use the constant function as an example, the result will be $\vert 0\rangle$.
+We can find that the results of the first register in two circuits are $$\vert 1\rangle$$.
+Similarly, if we use the constant function as an example, the result will be $$\vert 0\rangle$$.
 So that's what Deutsch can do to solve this problem.

 By only one measurement, we can know whether a function is balanced or constant, while in the classical computing world, we need twice to see the result.